Anonymous327/muxing-tools-gui/guide.md

 - **Run SmartQuotify**: Convert quotes to proper typographic quotes with settings
 - **Run GJM Restyle**: Apply GJM-specific styling to subtitle files
 - **Convert British to American English**: Convert British English spelling to American English
+- **Script Property Editor...**: Edit script properties and metadata for selected subtitle files

+### Macro Operations

+The Sub Editor includes a powerful macro system for automating complex subtitle processing workflows.

+#### Macro Features

+- **Macro Selection**: Choose from saved macros to run on your files
+- **Run Macro**: Execute the selected macro on all selected subtitle files
+- **Edit Macro**: Modify existing macros or create new ones
+- **Delete Macro**: Remove unwanted macros
+- **Macro Settings**: Global settings for macro operations

+#### Available Macro Operations

+Macros can combine any of these operations in sequence:

+- **Format Clean**: Clean up formatting, remove unwanted characters, and set script info title
+- **Spelling Conversion**: Convert between different spelling systems (e.g., US/UK)
+- **Smart Quotify**: Convert straight quotes to curly quotes intelligently
+- **Resample**: Resample subtitles to different resolutions
+- **GJM Restyle**: Apply GJM-specific style transformations
+- **Unfuck CR**: Fix CR-specific subtitle issues
+- **Remove Unused Styles**: Remove style definitions that aren't used in the file
+- **Split Overlap**: Split overlapping subtitle lines

+#### Creating Macros

+1. Click the settings icon next to the macro controls
+2. In the Macro Settings dialog, click "Add Macro"
+3. Name your macro and add operations in the desired order
+4. Configure settings for each operation as needed
+5. Save the macro for reuse

+#### Macro Benefits

+- **Consistency**: Apply the same processing steps to multiple files
+- **Efficiency**: Automate repetitive subtitle editing tasks
+- **Customization**: Create workflows tailored to your specific needs
+- **Batch Processing**: Process multiple files with complex operations in one click

 ### Processing Tabs